Over the Christmas season the Vancouver Aquarium features 4D holiday movies, special themed exhibits and a Scuba Claus Santa swimming with the fishes.

 Christmas at the Vancouver Aquarium

-Every year from late November until early January the Vancouver Aquarium adopts a Christmas theme.
-Holiday decorations are put up in its entrance foyer, there are photo opportunities with Santa Claus and movies like Rudolf the Red-Nosed Reindeer show in the venue’s 4D theatre.
+Most years, from late November until early January, the Vancouver Aquarium adopts a Christmas theme.
+Holiday decorations are put up in its entrance foyer, there are photo opportunities with Santa Claus and movies like The Polar Express show in the venue’s 4D theatre.

 A Christmas favourite at the Vancouver Aquarium is Scuba Claus.